suwebdev/wats3010-product-page/README.md

 1. Create a PDF wireframe of the page layout with exact text that will be used.
 2. Choose and edit the text you will use according to your vision for the product page.
-3. Create at least one other project planning document.
+3. Create at least TWO other project planning documents.
 You may choose from this list:

     * information architecture diagram